 Asking your interviewers for feedback after the interview will help you understand what different employers want from a candidate.
 This can help you walk into future interviews more prepared.

-Additionally, the feedback you receive will give you insight into your value as a candidate, which can benefit you in other aspects of your career, like salary negotiations.
+Additionally, the feedback you receive will give you insight into your value as a candidate, which can benefit you in other aspects of your career, from professional development to salary negotiations.

 2. To learn how you can improve

-It’s likely that your interviewer has experience interviewing a wide range of candidates, meaning they can provide valuable information on how you can improve your interview skills.
+Your interviewer likely has experience interviewing a wide range of candidates, meaning they can provide valuable information on how you can improve your interview skills and overall professional skillset.

-Asking for feedback is an opportunity to identify areas of improvement so that you can work on them before your next interview.
+Asking for feedback is an opportunity to identify areas of improvement so that you can work on them before your next interview, or even apply them in your current role.

 Willingness to learn is also one of the best ways to get ahead in your career and something that sets good employees apart from great employees.
 There’s always something to learn from other professionals in your field.